ShubhamBharde/Namste-React/README.md

 - When you don't pass a key in React, React Cycle re-renders everything because it doesn't recognize a unique ID.

 - React recommended that never use indexes as a key, it is a bad practice.

+# Episode-5 : Let's get Hooked

+## Two types of export in React:-

+- Default Export :- use for only one export

+  - export default component

+- Name Export :- use for Multiple export in one component
+  - export component